Igor Mijatović

-Igor Mijatović (born 21 November 1992) is a Swiss professional footballer of Serbian descent currently playing for GC Biaschesi.
+Igor Mijatović (born 21 November 1992) is a Swiss professional footballer currently playing for GC Biaschesi.

 Club career

 Mijatović began his playing career with AC Bellinzona and rose through the youth ranks at the club.
 He made his debut on 2 May 2010 against FC Basel, coming on as a late substitute.
 He was unable to establish himself in their first team and went on loan to FC Locarno for the 2010–2011 season.
 He made his debut for Locarno on 26 July 2010 against FC Aarau.
 He scored his first and only goal during his loan in a 3–1 home loss to FC Vaduz on 22 August 2010.
 Mijatović returned to Bellinzona but could still not break into the first team and thus moved to GC Biaschesi on a free transfer in July 2012.

 International career

 Mijatović was a Switzerland youth international at under-17 and under-19 level.
-In 2009, he was part of the Swiss under-17 team that won the 2009 FIFA U-17 World Cup beating the host nation Nigeria 1—0 in the final.
+In 2009, he was part of the Swiss under-17 team that won the 2009 FIFA U-17 World Cup beating the host nation Nigeria 1–0 in the final.
 Mijatović featured as a substitute in two matches at the tournament, victories in the final group game against Brazil and the semi-final versus Colombia.